connexcs/docs/docs/getting-started.md

 === "Basic"

     View account details such as Name, Role, Email and Mobile.
 Only the Mobile field is editable.
+To change email or name, contact ConnexCS Support.

     **Two Factor Authentication** - This adds additional security against password guessing and theft, including brute force attacks (details [here](https://www.ncsc.gov.uk/guidance/multi-factor-authentication-online-services)).
 This is configured on ConnexCS by clicking the `Enable` button and following prompts for QR code.
 You must install a 2FA/TFA app on your phone.